PDC-support/hpc-intro-retired/_episodes/07-modules.md

 Currently Loaded Modulefiles:
 ```

 `module unload` (or `module rm`) un-loads a module along with its dependencies.
-If we wanted to unload everything at once, we could run `module purge`.
+To unload all modules at once, we could also run `module purge`.

 ---